 In Ontario and for the purposes of a wrongful death case, a spouse is defined as two people that are married to each other or that have been living with each other continuously for three years – or if they are the natural or adoptive parent of a child.
 Dependent kids could also be kids from a previous marriage who is receiving child support, paid by the car accident victim.

-Looking for an Ontario wrongful death lawyer while you are grieving may seem premature or even inconsiderate – but remember not all people mourn the loss of their loved one the same way, and some people will take longer than others to get back to start getting back to normal.
+Looking for an Hamilton wrongful death lawyer while you are grieving may seem premature or even inconsiderate – but remember not all people mourn the loss of their loved one the same way, and some people will take longer than others to get back to start getting back to normal.

 We understand that families are often overwhelmed and emotionally, they may feel like they might be in an insurmountable place in their lives.
 What is important, however, is that it’s still very important to at least talk to a wrongful death lawyer to check and see if you have a valid case.